Definition of Blount’s Disease

 Diagnosis of Blount’s Disease

-Blount’s disease is due to cumulative effect of mechanical forces along with altered bone anatomy.
+Blount’s disease is due to a cumulative effect of mechanical forces along with altered bone anatomy.
 This is still a controversy which factor takes initiative.

 There is no specific diagnostic investigation for Blount’s disease.
 It is based on the history, examination and the radiological tests.
 X-rays are the routinely used radiological investigations.
 MRI is mostly done in the cases of infantile Blount’s disease in which the minor changes can also be easily visualized.